candidJ/blend-api/README.md

 - I created this side project during the COVID-19 pandemic to showcase and improve my web development and programming skills.
 It began as an 'Angular' Single Page Application (SPA) and later evolved into a monorepo, as most of my prior work had been for private clients.
 - Since embarking on my journey as a web developer, I hadn't pursued any hobby or side projects.
 This endeavor is my way of making up for lost time, where I aim to consolidate all the potential projects I could have undertaken into a single application.

 My primary focus during development has always been on crafting code that is **modular**, **reusable**, and **robust**.
-I recognize that there is always room for improvement, and I welcome your feedback and code reviews :simple_smile:
+I recognize that there is always room for improvement, and I welcome your feedback and code reviews.

-### Technologies and Tools Utilized:
+### Technologies and Tools Utilized

 - JS Framework: